Projects per year

 Quote

-In the past decade Systems Biology has become an established methodology for integrative and quantitative life science research.
-It is our goal to translate Systems Biology to biomedical and medical research and education to understand, cure and prevent diseases.
+Systems Biology has matured into a core methodology for integrative and quantitative life sciences.
+Our ambition is to translate its principles to biomedical research, clinical practice, and education - to better understand, cure, and ultimately prevent disease.

 Expertise related to UN Sustainable Development Goals